Rosebud (The Simpsons): Plot

+is implied Burns will soon forget it.
+Homer is disappointed that the Simpson family did not get a reward even though Burns got Bobo back.
+He asks Marge: "Is this a happy ending or a sad ending?"
+Marge cryptically replies "it's an ending.
+That's enough."

-In an epilogue set in the year one million A.D., the Earth has been reduced to a post-apocalyptic desert ruled by intelligent apes who unearth a fossilized Bobo.
-Burns — with his head in a jar attached to a cybernetic body — snatches Bobo from an ape and vows to never again leave the bear behind.
-Smithers — his head atop a robotic dog's body — follows Burns into the sunset.
+In an epilogue taking place during the year 1,000,000 AD, the Earth is a wasteland ruled by intelligent apes who have seemingly enslaved the remnants of humanity (all of whom strongly resemble Homer); the apes unearth a fossilized Bobo.
+Burns — with his head in a jar attached to a cybernetic body — snatches Bobo from an ape and vows to never again leave the bear behind, running off into the sunset with Smithers, whose head is attached to a robotic dog's body.

 Production

 "Rosebud" was written by John Swartzwelder and was the first episode to be executive produced and run by David Mirkin.
 Mirkin enjoyed working on the episode so much that he spent "an enormous amount of time on post production" experimenting with various elements of the episode.
 Originally, the backstory for Bobo included several much darker scenes, including one where the bear was involved in the assassination of John F. Kennedy.
 The scenes were cut because the writers felt it was in bad taste.
 The ending of the episode was originally longer, but two segments were cut.
 The first saw Washington D.C. destroyed by invading Canadian troops, who found Bobo.
 The second featured the entire planet being overrun by giant redwoods and spotted owls.

 David Silverman describes the episode as "one of the more challenging ones" to direct.

-Guest stars The Ramones were "gigantic obsessive Simpsons fans" and their characters were designed by Wes Archer.
-Marky Ramone later called their appearance "a career highlight".
+Guest stars the Ramones were "gigantic, obsessive Simpsons fans" and their characters were designed by Wes Archer.
+Drummer Marky Ramone later called their appearance "a career highlight".